lucas-richards/tradingPlaygroundClient/README.md

 # Stock Playground API

 This is the frontend for the full stack stock app for anyone that wants to practice stock exchange for free and no risk.
+Is a simulated space where individuals can practice and learn about trading financial assets without using real money.

 ## Technologies Used